jess789550/jess789550.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Trainee Healthcare Scientist working on bioinformatic pipelines and web apps in the NHS.
+Hi there, I'm Jess and I'm a Trainee Healthcare Scientist working on bioinformatic pipelines and web apps in the NHS.

+I have worked at 2 hospitals on multiple projects.
+For example, I added splice site variant callers to a targetd and exome pipeline written using Python Ruffus.
+To display the results I created an R Shiny app.

+I have also merged two databases together integrating the new data into the existing Django frontend.
+This app allows the user to check stock reagent levels in the laboratory and update associated COSHH assessments.

+Also, I converted one of the Python Ruffus pipelines into Nextflow.

+Currently, I am working on TMB tools and have learnt how to create Docker images and save them.
+Additioanlly, I learnt how to write a WDL pipeline and run it on DNAnexus.